perindopril (pronounced per-in-do-pril)

 Consumer Medicine Information

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have risks and benefits.
+Your doctor has weighed the risks of taking

-against the benefits he/she expects it will have for you.
-If you have
+COVERSYL against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor, pharmacist or

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

 WHAT COVERSYL IS

 The name of your medicine is COVERSYL.
 The medicine contains the active ingredient

 perindopril arginine.
 Perindopril belongs to a group of medicines called angiotensin

 WHAT COVERSYL IS USED FOR